Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 Create, edit, and delete tasks from within Obsidian.md to your Todoist.

 > [!CAUTION]
 > In early April 2025, this plugin was no longer working due to changes on the Todoist API.
-As a lot changed, I had to rewrite 80% of the plugin, so I don't consider this plugin as stable as it was before v0.5.0—any version before this will not work.
 [Check this comment for more details](https://github.com/eudennis/ultimate-todoist-sync-for-obsidian-experiment/issues/24#issuecomment-2817456870).
 Feel free to open bug reports.

 > [!WARNING]
 > This is a fork from the [Ultimate Todoist Sync plugin for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
-I'm still working on fixing some things, but the main feature should be working.
-I'm considering this feature a beta.
-Feel free to contribute.
+I consider this as a beta, but I have been using for quite some time without issues.
+Feel free to contribute opening bug reports if you find anything.
 >
 > _Some features works only Todoist -> Obsidian, others by-directional.
 Find more details on the feature table below._